Outgoing Trump administration bans investments in Chinese companies it says support China’s military

 Andy Rothman, a San Francisco-based investment strategist for the fund manager Matthews Asia, called the impact of the order underwhelming.

-U.S. investors own about two percent of the value of the companies traded on China’s stock market, he said.
+U.S. investors own about 2 percent of the value of the companies traded on China’s stock market, he said.

-“Only a small fraction of publicly-listed Chinese companies are associated with that country’s military-industrial complex," he said in an email.
-"So it is not apparent that U.S. investors play a role in financing China’s military, or that American investments in China’s stock market provide Washington with much political or economic leverage.”
+“Only a small fraction of publicly listed Chinese companies are associated with that country’s military-industrial complex,” he said in an email.
+“So it is not apparent that U.S. investors play a role in financing China’s military or that American investments in China’s stock market provide Washington with much political or economic leverage.”

 Martin Chorzempa, a research fellow at the Peterson Institute for International Economics, called the move “symbolic.”